tejas-2232/python-All-in-One/README.md

 * Hash maps are indexed data structures.
 A hash map makes use of a hash function to compute an index with a key into an array of buckets or slots.
 It's values is mapped to the bucket with corresponding index.
 * The key is unique and immutable(can not be changed).
 Think of hashmap as bottles with the labels of liquid item stored in them.
+* Hash function is the core of implementing Hash Map.
+* It takes the key and translates it in to the index of bucket in bucket list.